SNC-Lavalin affair: Hearing on 6 March 2019

 On 6 March 2019, the Justice Committee held a hearing on the claims, at which Butts testified.
 Butts, who had been implicated in the affair by Wilson-Raybould at the previous hearing, served as the Principal Secretary to Trudeau in the PMO.

 During his testimony, Butts said that he did not want to discredit Wilson-Raybould's testimony, but wanted to offer his own "different version of events".
 He stated he believed that "nothing inappropriate occurred" and that "nothing inappropriate was alleged to have occurred until after the cabinet shuffle".
 Butts said that any conversations between Wilson-Raybould and officials in the PMO were intended only to ensure that she understood the full potential impact of a criminal conviction of SNC-Lavalin and that at no time did anyone in the PMO attempt to influence Wilson-Raybould's decision.
 "It was not about second-guessing the decision.
-It was about ensuring that the attorney general was making her decision with the absolute best evidence possible", Butts testified.
-Butts also testified that he believed a period of twelve days was too compressed for such an important decision.
+It was about ensuring that the attorney general was making her decision with the absolute best evidence possible", he testified.
+He also noted that he believed a period of twelve days was too compressed for such an important decision.

 Butts further stated that no concerns were raised by Wilson-Raybould until after 12 January cabinet shuffle had occurred: "If this was wrong, and wrong in the way it is alleged to have been wrong, why are we having this discussion now and not in the middle of September, or October, or November, or December?"

 Liberal members of the committee defeated a motion to produce all government communications between Butts and other parties mentioned in the SNC-Lavalin affair.